ikelockett72/nUmBeRs/README.md

 *Range Iterator*

 This is a way to output the name of every known number from -10 to 9.
-Take note in particular that the variable start_range is assigned the value `'-10.0'` due to the use of the walrus operator.
+Take note in particular that the variable start_range is assigned the value `'-10.0'` and end_range is now `10` due to the use of the walrus operator.

 ```
 for i in range(int(float(start_range:=TEN.__repr__())), end_range:=int(ten.__repr__())):
     print(WordNumber(i).name)

 > Not known
 > Not known